PEM-Humboldt/biomodelos-sdm/vignettes/Bio2_routine.md

 |Anisognathus melanogenys| ...   | 11.1024       | -74.0616             | ...   |
 | ...                    | ...   | ...           | ...                  | ...   |

+#' @param do_clean

 * **col_sp** character: containing the species name column.
 Default: "acceptedNameUsage".
 * **col_lat** character: containing the latitude coordinate name column.
 Default: "decimalLatitude".
 * **col_lon** character: containing the longitude coordinate name column.
 Default: "decimalLongitude".
 * **do_clean** logical: occurrence data cleaning.
-If FALSE only a searching and removing for strange characters ("@[>!¿<#?&/\\]") and duplicated data is performed on latitude and longitude columns.
-If TRUE, apart from the last, records falling in capitals, gbif headquarters or research institutions coordinates, regional or national centroids, having equal latitude and longitude or zero-zero at both, as well as seas data.
-Here is uded the function [clean_coordinates](https://github.com/ropensci/CoordinateCleaner/blob/master/R/clean_coordinates.R) from [CoordinateCleaner](https://cran.r-project.org/web/packages/CoordinateCleaner/index.html) Default: FALSE.
+If FALSE only searching and removing for strange characters ("@[>!¿<#?&/\\]") and duplicated data is performed on latitude and longitude columns from occurrence data frame.
+If TRUE, aditionally records falling in capitals, gbif headquarters or research institutions coordinates, regional or national centroids, having equal latitude and longitude or zero-zero at both, as well as seas data are removed.
+Here is used the function [clean_coordinates](https://github.com/ropensci/CoordinateCleaner/blob/master/R/clean_coordinates.R) from [CoordinateCleaner](https://cran.r-project.org/web/packages/CoordinateCleaner/index.html) Default: FALSE.
 * **drop_out** character: method for dropping geographical outliers out from occurrence database.
 Valid strings are "any", "IQR", ""freq".
 For no action, "any" string.
 The "IQR" method stands by outlier detection based on an interquantile range test using the function [cc_outl](https://github.com/ropensci/CoordinateCleaner/blob/master/R/cc_outl.R) from [CoordinateCleaner](https://cran.r-project.org/web/packages/CoordinateCleaner/index.html).
 The "freq" method removes occurrence records from bio-geographical polygons under represented in the distribution of the species.
 It calculates the frequency of registers in each region extracting the region information by each record.
 Next, the regions with a relative frequency below an user threshold percentage are removed.
 The method uses a rasterized layer created from a polygon file and geographical records.
 Default: "any".
 * **IQR_mtpl** numeric: value of the interquantile range to use with "IQR" dropping outlier method.
 Default: NULL.
 * **freq_percent** numeric: value of relative frequency threshold to use with "freq" dropping outlier method.
 Default: NULL.

-#### Environmental varialbles
+#### Environmental variables

 * **clim_vars** character: filename of climatic data set to use.
 It is useful when you want to compare fit of different climatic data sets.
-No Default.
+No Default assigned.
 * **dir_clim** character: path in where is stored the climatic data set specified.
 Default: "Data/env_vars/".
 * **dir_other**  character: path in where is stored the other environmental variables.
 Default: "Data/env_vars/other/".
 * **extension_vars** character: regular expression to find the environmental raster layers to load.
 Supported file types are the 'native' raster